archivesunleashed/aut-docs/Bleeding-Edge.md

   .saveAsTextFile("plain-text-date-filtered-2008-2015/")
 ```

-Note: if you created just a dump of plain text using another one of the earlier commands, you do not need to go back and run this.
+Note: if you created a dump of plain text using another one of the earlier commands, you do not need to go back and run this.
 You can instead use bash to extract a sample of text.
 For example, running this command on a dump of all plain text stored in `alberta_education_curriculum.txt`:

 ```bash
 sed -n -e '/^(201204/p' alberta_education_curriculum.txt > alberta_education_curriculum-201204.txt
 ```

-Would select just the lines beginning with `(201204`, or April 2012.
+would select just the lines beginning with `(201204`, or April 2012.

 ### Plain text filtered by language